 Why Is Washing Masks So Harmful?

-The answer to this question lies in the fibers masks are made from.
-Many N95 and other pollution masks are made from a mat of randomly aligned, very thin fibers.
+The answer to this question lies in the fibers companies use to make masks.
+To make N95 and other pollution masks, most companies use a mat of randomly aligned, very thin fibers.

 Manufacturers then give these sheets an electrostatic charge.